 And once you graduate, you'll be able to use your degree.
-In fact, 99 percent of our graduates are employed or in graduate school within six months of graduation.
+In fact, 98% of our graduates are employed or in graduate school within six months of graduation.
 Columbia University, Harvard University, University of Paris and University of Milan are a few of the many universities that have accepted CSS international students into post-graduate (Doctoral, MA, MBA, MD) programs.

 With more than 4,200 undergraduate and graduate students from more than 40 countries, we have a vibrant and active student body.
 From athletics to student clubs to recreation to ministry to living on campus, the College offers plenty of opportunities for you to connect with other students, explore Duluth and shape your own college experience.

 Find a complete listing of our undergraduate and graduate programs.

 Discover the scholarships and financial aid available to select international undergraduate students.